RedTurtle/experimental.ulocalized_time/README.txt

 Warning
 -------

-Maybe this product is wrong or too complext for what you need, but I don't find good information about an alternative way.
-If you like, please contribute to `the discussion`__.
+Maybe this product is wrong and there is a way to make strftime working properly in a Plone multi-language site, but I don't find any information about an alternative way!
+If you know how to do this, please contribute to `the discussion`__ and help me deprecate this add-on!

 __ http://permalink.gmane.org/gmane.comp.web.zope.plone.user/114706